Enhanced Surveillance of Antimicrobial-Resistant Gonorrhea System (ESAG): Data representativeness

 On this page

 In 2013, PHAC's CCDIC, in partnership with the NML and three provinces (Alberta, Manitoba and Nova Scotia), launched the pilot phase of ESAG.
 Alberta, which already collected data relevant to AMR-GC, was the first participating jurisdiction.
 Winnipeg and the Capital District Health Authority in Nova Scotia (now the Nova Scotia Health Authority – Central Zone), began collecting data in 2014.
-Additionally, in 2018, the Northwest Territories joined ESAG.
-In June 2023, New Brunswick joined ESAG.
+The Northwest Territories, New Brunswick and Prince Edward Island joined ESAG respectively in 2018, 2023 and 2024.
 Additional provincial and territorial recruitment is ongoing.

 Text description